-With classical in particular, I came to classical singing really late.
-I got told at thirteen that I had a classical sounding voice, but I was pretty adamant that I would be the next Beyoncé because of my dancing.
-And my teacher at the time really thought I should look into classical, but me being a thirteen year old and feeling like I knew better, I danced around it and definitely didn’t come back to it until year 11.
-For the IB (International Baccalaureate) music subject, we had to present a wide range of genres.
-My teacher that time said if I wanted to do well, I was going to have to engage with classical voice.
-So I did, with a bit of reluctance at first.
+With classical music in particular, I came to classical singing really late.
+I got told at thirteen that I had a classical sounding voice, but I was pretty adamant that I would be the next Beyoncé because of my dancing!
+My teacher at the time really thought I should look into classical, but me being a thirteen year old and feeling like I knew better, I danced around it and didn’t come back to it until year eleven.
+For my IB (International Baccalaureate) music subject, I had to present a wide range of genres.
+My teacher said to me if I wanted to do well, I was going to have to engage with classical voice.
+So I finally did.

 But I feel like the more that you open yourself up to the world of classical music and opera, the more you fall in love with it.
-And it’s gotten to the point that there’s nothing I would rather do.
+And it has gotten to the point that there’s nothing I would rather do.

 Everything about it!
 It’s the culmination of so many different art forms and the grandest form of storytelling.